AryanZoroufi/SceneComplete/README.md

 Switch out InstantMesh for Zero123 or a new 2D→3D model.
 Adjust pose registration if you have a robust alternative.
 Better alternative for matching correspondences between images.
-PRs are Welcome: If you improve or replace modules with stronger versions, please open a pull request – we’d love to incorporate better approaches or domain adaptations.
+PRs are Welcome: If you improve or replace modules with stronger versions, please open a pull request – we'd love to incorporate better approaches or domain adaptations.

 Since SceneComplete provides an intelligent way of composing different models, this allows for flexibility in swapping different models or upgraded versions of existing models for better performance, as long as the input/output contract between different models is satisfied.